 The appellate court reversed the judge’s decision.
 They held that the collapse of a scaffold for created a presumption that it was defective.
 Since the scaffold law, requires that owners and contractors provide workers with safe scaffolds, the defendant violated the scaffold law.
 The appellate court did not find the defendant’s argument convincing.
 Accordingly, the appellate court reversed the judge’s decision.
 They found the defendant liable for the worker’s accident.
 The case proceeded to trial on the issue of damages only.

 If you’re involved in a serious accident, your lawsuit may be your only opportunity to ensure financial stability for you and your family going forward.
-It is important to choose a Queens construction accident lawyer who will win you the compensation you need to secure your future.
+It is important to choose and contact a Queens construction accident lawyer who will win you the compensation you need to secure your future.